-The Signal-to-Noise Ratio (SNR) is a measure of the sensitivity.
+The SNR is a measure of the sensitivity.
 SNR performance was modeled to optimize the instrument design.
 This model includes the shot noise from the scene and the background, the detector and electronics noise, the quantification noise, noise from the sampling jitters, and noise due to drive non-linearity as well as other parameters.
 In order to feed the performance model, many key parameters of the ACE-FTS instrument were characterized or estimated.
 The throughput, the transmittance of every optical component, the modulation efficiency, the detectivity of the infrared detectors, the metrology signal-to-noise ratio, and the speed stability of the scanning mechanism are examples of these parameters.

-The SNR was first verified during ground verification in a thermal vacuum chamber.
+The SNR was first verified during ground verification in thermal vacuum chamber.
 The SNR is specified for a radiance of a blackbody at 5800 K as the input.
-However, such a hot blackbody was not available.
+However, such a hot blackbody is not available.
 A characterization of the SNR with a colder source has therefore been performed to validate the model.
-Once validated the model was then run for a theoretical source set at 5800 K. The right panel of Figure 3 shows the estimated SNR with a 5800 K blackbody radiator.
+Once validated the model is then run for a theoretical source set at 5800K.
+The right panel of Figure 3 shows the estimated SNR with a 5800 K blackbody radiator.
 The design complies with the sensitivity requirement on the whole wavenumber range except for a small spectral region at the lower end of the long-wave band and at the upper end of the short waveband.
 The on-orbit instrument sensitivity shown in the left panel of Figure 3 is excellent and is more than three times the specification for the main part of the spectral coverage.
 The initial on-orbit SNR has been evaluated from an exo-atmospheric measurement taken on December 2, 2003.

-Figure 3: Validation of SNR model: on-orbit SNR (left) and modeled SNR for scene at 5800 K (right)
+Figure 3: On-orbit SNR (left) and modeled SNR for scene at 5800 K (right)

-The dip in SNR around 1850 cm-1 is due to the cut-off in the response of the InSb detector where the MCT detector takes over at long wavelengths.
+The dip in SNR around 1850 cm^{-1} is due to the cut-off in the response of the InSb detector where the MCT one takes over at long wavelengths.
 By an appropriate combination of signals, weighted according to their respective SNR, the discontinuity is smoothed out with a SNR higher than 100 at 1850 cm-1.
-The next figure illustrates an SNR comparison between Feb.
-28, 2004 and Feb.
-28, 2007.
-Although the SNR comparison shows an improvement of the SNR over time, such conclusion would require further analyses, and the authors conclude at this point that no degradation of SNR occurred since the launch of the ACE-FTS instrument.